 By combining turf, bare soil, and other paved surface categories, we can identify which land use types have the most room for growth.
-In Burlington, the highest proportions of plantable space are found in agricultural properties and natural areas (Fig. 4).
+In Antioch, the highest proportions of plantable space are found in agriculture and utility properties (Fig. 4).